ljalmanzar/cs480Almanzar/PA7/README.md

 ------------
 -Orbital path rings added

+-Going from actual to scaled added

--Panning to planets by pressing 1-9
+-Panning animation to planets by pressing 1-9

-	*also following individual planets by pressing shift 1-9
+-Following individual planets by pressing shift 1-9

 Controls
 --------